ArthurLS/refri-gestion/README.md

 ## Development server

-Run `npm run cordova` for a dev server.
-Navigate to `PATH/refri-gestion/refri-gestion-cordova/index.html`.
+Run `npm start` for a dev server.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Build

+Run `npm run cordova` to build the project.
+The build artifacts will be stored in the `refri-gestion-cordova/www` directory.

 ## Running unit tests